alexyfyf/shiny_kegg/manual.md

 ## Input file format
 * Please input file in csv format
 * Can be either one column csv, indicating gene symbols (eg. Lmo2)
-* Or can be two column csv file, and the first column is gene symbol, second column is logFC (for coloring the network)
+* Or can be two column csv file, and the first column is gene symbol, second column is logFC (or any other measure for your gene list, used for coloring the network)

 ## Species
 * Only human and mouse curently